slawinski/slawinski-dev/blog/nuxt-js-app-with-postgresql-and-hasura-graphql-engine.md

 ---
 title: Nuxt.js app with PostgreSQL databse and Hasura GraphQL Engine
-description: Here you will find how to connect PostgreSQL database to a basic Nuxt.js app using GraphQL engine from Hasura and enable basic CRUD operations.
+description: Here you will find how to connect PostgreSQL database to a basic Nuxt.js app using GraphQL server from Hasura and enable basic CRUD operations.
 date: 2020-06-08T05:58:02.397Z
 ---
 Go to hasura and spin up a heroku app with postgres database.
 It's all explained in Hasura docs: [Quickstart with Heroku](https://hasura.io/docs/1.0/graphql/manual/getting-started/heroku-simple.html)